ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/design-system.md

 To be able to use images and styled texts and buttons, you must provide a implementation of DesignSystem to Beagle Flutter.
 You can use it in any default widget.
 To learn more about how to use the default components library, see the [configuration page]({{< ref path="/resources/customization/beagle-for-flutter/configuration" lang="en" >}}).

 ## How to configure a Design System?
-It's quite simple create your own Design System.
-You just need to create a class that implements the `BeagleDesignSystem` contract and provide images and styles to each method.
-We'll detail each one of them:
+It's simple to create your own Design System.
+You just need to:
+1. Create a class that implements the `BeagleDesignSystem` contract;
+2. Provide images and styles for each method.

+See more details of each one of them below:

 ### image
 This method has the notation `String image(String id)`.
 It receives the image id that comes from JSON and returns the corresponding local image asset name.
 See the example: